In this article, we’ll cover how you can upgrade the PHP version of your site yourself on Servebolt.

 - Point domain to new Bolt

-Once you are ready with preparing your new Trial Bolt to be the new production Bolt, the next step is to point the DNS of your site to the new Host IP.
+Once you are ready to prepare your new Trial Bolt to be the new production Bolt, the next step is to point the DNS of your site to the new Host IP.
 Your domain registrar or Cloudflare’s DNS settings need to point to the new Host IP address of your new Bolt.
 Learn more about how to best prepare yourself for that.

 Pointing your domain to a new Bolt is necessary to reverse-proxy the traffic from your old Bolt to your new Bolt.